Isopolito/AzureSchedulingService/README.md

 This is a POC that has only been minimally tested in a local environment, rigourous testing and searching for edge cases is required to be production ready.
 Also logging and health checks have not been implemented yet.

 ## High Level Overview
 The service recieves HTTP requests to: add/update, delete, or retrieve a scheduled job.
 When a job is ready to run, a message is published to a topic / subscription.
 The subscription name is set when the job is initially created.
-Each job that is scheduled has a `JobIdentifier` that is unique to the subscription name for the job.
+Each job that is scheduled has a `JobIdentifier` that is unique within the context of a subscription.
 This allows the service to be domain agnostic because it is the reponsibility of the consumers to use that job identitier to track the data needed to actually do work.

 ## Solution Breakdown